axflow/axflow/README.md

 In addition to the above modules, we're working on the following modules:

-- axextract: A library focused exclusively on chunking data from different sources and creating documents for embeddings & ingestion.
+- axextract: A library for efficient data processing, particularly loading, transforming, and chunking documents from arbitrary sources.
+Most useful for applications that need to load and preprocess data for vector search.
-- axserve: A serving framework, to run any LLM model (OSS or otherwise).
+- axserve: A serving framework to run any LLM model (OSS or otherwise).
 It will also provide middleware options for user throttling, analytics, and logging
 - axtune: A library focused on fine-tuning models

 ## [Documentation](https://docs.axilla.io)